gridsome/gridsome.org/docs/assets-scripts.md

 ```
 In this example we are importing `VueTypedJs` plugin inside our gridsome project

-# Using an external library with Gridsome
+# Using an external library
 To use any external library on our gridsome project you may  proxy it to a property of the Vue prototype object.
 Since all components inherit their methods from the Vue prototype object this will make your external automatically available across any and all components with no global variables or anything to manually import.

 Example: